 Many injuries that occur in the workplace are preventable.
 OSHA hopes to reduce the frequency of these accidents by introducing regulations that establish a safe work environment for all employees.
 If you have recently experienced a workplace accident in California, or you know someone who has, you must file your claim for workers’ compensation shortly after your accident.
 However, if your injury was caused by an OSHA hazard, you may be able to file a personal injury claim.

 Employees who experience an accident in the workplace as a result of an OSHA violation may wonder whether the OSHA standard will have any effect on their workers’ compensation claim.
 OSHA violations typically have no bearing on an injured employee’s ability to file their California workers’ compensation claim.

 Workers’ compensation is a no-fault system and many states do not allow workers to file for a personal injury suit or any legal action against an employer for an OSHA violation if they have already pursued a workers’ compensation claim.
 If you are hoping to hold your employer accountable for the workplace injury caused by an OSHA violation, you should consider pursuing a personal injury claim instead.

-If you are unsure of how to proceed with your particular case, speak with an experienced California attorney who specializes in both workers’ compensation claims and personal injury cases.
+If you are unsure of how to proceed with your particular case, speak with a Glendale worker’s compensation lawyer who specializes in both workers’ compensation claims and personal injury cases.

 No one should have to go through the complex process of filing a workers’ compensation claim or pursuing a personal injury case alone.
 The dedicated attorneys at KCNS Law Group in Glendale, California have decades of experience helping clients file workers’ compensation claims and personal injury suits following workplace accidents that involve OSHA violations.